webplatform/docs-wpd/Implementation_Patterns/index.md

 If you find a category, you can view its documentation (including a page that lists all of the pages in that category) at http://webplatform.org/docs/Category:Foo

 We use categories for a special purpose in our implementation: '''categories are how Semantic Forms knows which form to present to a user to edit the page.'''
-If you look at a category's documentation page (for example [[Category:CSS_Properties|CSS_Properties]] ) you'll see that it includes markup that specifies which form those pages should use.
+If you look at a category's documentation page (for example http://webplatform.org/docs/Category:CSS Properties) you'll see that it includes markup that specifies which form those pages should use.

 Without markup on a page to specify that it's in a category (and if that category didn't have that markup to wire it to a specific form) then the "Edit with form" button wouldn't do anything.